codeunion/linkedout-example/README.md

 ### v[2.0.0] Filter by skill

-- [ ] A user can search for other users by a specific skill
+- [ ] User can search for other users by a specific skill
 - [ ] Clicking on a skill links to a page listing all users with that skill at a URL like `/skills/web-development`

 [sqlite3-install]:https://github.com/codeunion/fundamentals-of-web-development/wiki/Resources-and-Tools#sqlite